News and Events

-Thyas has joined joint research initiated by CiRA and KOTAI on personalized cancer immunotherapy using regenerated T cells1 derived from induced pluripotent stem (iPS) cells2.
+Thyas has joined the joint research initiated by CiRA and KOTAI on personalized cancer immunotherapy using regenerated T cells1 derived from induced pluripotent stem (iPS) cells2.

 The laboratory of Professor Shin Kaneko, CiRA, Department of Cell Growth and Differentiation, is conducting research on therapeutic regenerative T cells using iPS cells for cancer immune cell therapies.
 In these therapies, cytotoxic T cells3 that can attack cancer cells are isolated from cancer patients and reprogrammed into iPS cells.
 These patients-derived iPS cells (or allogeneic iPS cells transduced with these patients-derived TCR genes) are then used to produce large numbers of rejuvenated T cells with high anti-cancer function (see figure below).
 CiRA and KOTAI started the joint research in October, 2020 to establish more efficacious personalized cancer immune cell therapies using a surface antigens4 specifically expressed on anti-cancer cytotoxic T cells and immuno-informatics technologies possessed by KOTAI.